1

 The NordicTrack Commercial 2450 comes with the following features:

 22″ HD touchscreen console- the touchscreen display is the star of the show when it comes to features.
 At 22″, it’s large enough to see clearly and it makes choosing workouts simple.
 It also pairs nicely with the instructor led workouts on iFit.
-You can also adjust the angle of the console for easy viewing regardless of whether you’re on or off the treadmill.
+You can also tilt and pivot the angle of the console for easy viewing regardless of whether you’re on or off the treadmill.

 iFit compatible- iFit is NordicTrack’s fitness streaming app and pretty much all of their machines are compatible with it.
 Through iFit, you get access to unlimited workouts, scenic runs, Google maps, and metric tracking.
 It’s an optional service and a 30 day trial is included with purchase.
 After that, I think it’s $39/month.